zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-untranslatable-words-and-the-art-of-living-cozily.md

 ---

+Austrian-British logical philosopher Ludwig Wittgenstein once said:

+The limits of my language mean the limits of my world.

 I'm calling it right now; the Next Big Thing in publishing is going to be the Danish word *Hygge*.
 British news source *The Guardian* [lays it out for us](https://www.theguardian.com/books/2016/jun/11/hygge-the-danish-art-of-living-cosily-on-its-way-to-uk-bookshops):

 > Pronounced, approximately, hue-ga, hygge loosely translates as cosiness, but means more than that.
 It’s about a feeling of wellbeing, about enjoying life, whether through time spent with close friends or family, sitting by a fire with a hot chocolate, or putting on warm socks and dry clothes after a rainstorm.